Economic history of China (1949–present): Great Leap Forward, 1958–61

 Imbalances between rural China and urban China existed in the prerevolutionary period and continued into the 1950s.
 Before the end of the First Five-Year Plan, the growing imbalance between industrial and agricultural growth, dissatisfaction with inefficiency, and lack of flexibility in the decision-making process convinced the nation's leaders – particularly Mao Zedong – that the highly centralized, industry-based Soviet model was not appropriate for China.
 The income gap between rural and urban Chinese had widened.
 The situation was one Mao had begun to worry about before 1957, with his 1956 On the Ten Major Relationships identifying the importance of "the relationship between heavy industry on one hand and light industry and agriculture on the other."

 The Great Leap Forward's focus on total workforce mobilization resulted in opportunities for women's labor advancement.
 As women became increasingly needed to work in agriculture and industry, and encouraged by policy to do so, the concept of Iron Women arose.
 Women did traditionally male work in both fields and factories, including major movements of women into management positions.
 Women competed for high productivity, and those who distinguished themselves came to be called Iron Women.

 The Great Leap Forward also partially socialized reproductive labor though collective housework, childcare, and the collective canteens which included free or partially free food distribution.

 In 1958, Mao criticized leftists within the CCP who sought to abolish socialist commodity production and commodity exchange.
 In doing so, Mao affirmed the theoretical view previously expressed by Joseph Stalin that commodity production should not necessarily be identified with the capitalist mode of production because in socialism the money economy is designed to consolidate and develop socialist production.

 In the middle of the Second Five-Year Plan (i.e., in the early 1960s), the economy began to recover from the failures of the Great Leap Forward.
-China's development was accelerating, including with regard to the production of material goods.
+After the failures of the Great Leap Forward, Mao presided over a long period of economic growth in which China developed economic infrastructure and eliminated much of the country's worst poverty.
+China's development accelerated, including with regard to the production of material goods.
 In the view of historian Maurice Meisner, this created a concern for CCP leadership: while rapid economic development and ideological transformation was necessary to release the productive energy of the masses, it also raised a risk that China could backslide into capitalism.

 Although the Third Five Year Plan would have commenced in 1963, the economic turmoil the Great Leap Forward period prompted CCP leadership to delay Plan until 1966.
 In the interim, a group led by Liu Shaoqi worked to revive the economy through an increased role for markets, greater material incentives for workers, a lower rate of investment, a more moderate pace for developmental goals, and increased funding for consumer industries.